w3c/wai-website/pages/about/groups/ariawg.md

 - WAI-ARIA Authoring Practices.

 The [ARIA Project Plan](/about/groups/ariawg/planning/) details intended timeline and milestones for this work and proceeds according to the [ARIA Working Group Work Flow](/about/groups/ariawg/workflow/).

-### Funding

-The work of the ARIA Working Group is partly funded by the [WAI Core 2015 Project](https://www.w3.org/WAI/about/projects/wai-core-2015/).
-It does not necessarily reflect the views or policies of the funders.

 ## Contribute to the work